A complete how-to guide for learning languages from A1-C2

 2. Basic vocabulary words

 Master the basic words, such as numbers, colors, food, prepositions, and key verbs and phrases.
 Because you’re a beginner, you don’t necessarily need private lessons yet.
 Maybe try a group course instead.
-It will probably be more fun anyway, since you’ll meet other students and share their stories and experiences.
+It will probably be more fun anyway since you’ll meet other students and share their stories and experiences.

-Whether you start taking language lessons in person or start watching recorded online courses, it's important to start getting exposed to native speakers as early as possible.
 Listening to native speakers will allow your brain to notice the patterns and ways they speak.
-You'll pick up on: the vocabulary words and phrases they use, the rhythm they speak with, and how the make sentences.
+You'll pick up on: the vocabulary words and phrases they use, the rhythm they speak with, and how they make sentences.
 All of these are crucial in language learning.

-My experience with new languages through travel
+My experience with learning new languages through travel

 A2: Adding in some difficulty

-Meet up with someone who speaks your target language and wants to learn a language you speak.
-Do this at least once a week for 60 minutes.
 You can divide your practice time 50/50 between you and your language buddy's native languages.
 Continue with group classes and start watching movies in your target language with subtitles in the target language (keep a focus on vocabulary in this activity since the words are written on the screen for you).

-Don't forget to make time for flashcards in your practice schedule.
+Don't forget to make time for a flashcards tool in your practice schedule.
 The quicker you memorize the vocabulary words of each level the faster your language skills will improve.
 How many minutes a day can you add in for language learning?
 Even just a few new words per day will help you later.

 Going on a business trip speaking with native speakers